Tax Comparison

 CategoryπŸ‡¬πŸ‡§ United KingdomπŸ‡ΈπŸ‡¬ SingaporeNotes

-Personal Income TaxUp to 45%Up to 22% (24% above S$1M from 2024)Singapore's top rate is roughly half the UK's.
+Personal Income TaxUp to 45 per centUp to 22 per cent (24 per cent above SGD 1M from 2024)Singapore's top rate is roughly half the UK's.
 No tax on foreign-sourced income not remitted.

-Capital Gains Tax18% (basic rate) / 24% (higher rate)0%Rates unified across all asset classes in Autumn Budget 2024, effective 30 October 2024.
+Capital Gains Tax18 per cent (basic rate) / 24 per cent (higher rate)0 per centRates unified across all asset classes in Autumn Budget 2024, effective 30 October 2024.
 Singapore does not levy capital gains tax.
 This is a structural advantage for investors.

-Corporate Tax25%17% (effective rate often lower)Singapore offers partial exemptions for startups and SMEs.
+Corporate Tax25 per cent17 per cent (effective rate often lower)Singapore offers partial exemptions for startups and SMEs.

-Dividend TaxUp to 39.35%0% (one-tier system)Singapore's one-tier corporate tax system means dividends are tax-free to recipients.
+Dividend TaxUp to 39.35 per cent0 per cent (one-tier system)Singapore's one-tier corporate tax system means dividends are tax-free to recipients.

 Wealth TaxNoneNoneNeither jurisdiction levies a wealth tax.